peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.Builder.md

-# com.upokecenter.mail.DispositionBuilder
+# com.upokecenter.mail.ContentDisposition.Builder

-    @Deprecated public class DispositionBuilder extends java.lang.Object
+    public final class ContentDisposition.Builder extends java.lang.Object

-Deprecated.
-Use ContentDisposition.Builder instead.
+A mutable data type that allows a content disposition to be built.

 ## Methods

-* `DispositionBuilder() DispositionBuilder`<br>
+* `Builder() DispositionBuilder`<br>
- Deprecated.
  Initializes a new instance of the DispositionBuilder class using the disposition type "attachment" .
-* `DispositionBuilder​(ContentDisposition mt) DispositionBuilder`<br>
+* `Builder​(ContentDisposition mt) DispositionBuilder`<br>
- Deprecated.
  Initializes a new instance of the DispositionBuilder class using the data from the given content disposition.
-* `DispositionBuilder​(java.lang.String type) DispositionBuilder`<br>
+* `Builder​(java.lang.String type)`<br>
- Deprecated.
-Initializes a new instance of the DispositionBuilder class using the given disposition type.
+ Initializes a new instance of the {@link com.upokecenter.mail.ContentDisposition.getBuilder()} class using the given disposition type.
 * `java.lang.String getDispositionType()`<br>
- Deprecated.
  Gets this value's disposition type, such as "inline" or "attachment".
 * `boolean isMultipart()`<br>
  Deprecated.
 Irrelevant for content dispositions; will be removed in the future.